 If this is seen you need to open up Security & Privacy system dialog and allow the 'Touch-Base' software or, if permission has already been granted, follow the troubleshooting instructions here.

 Following install the touch screen should be working and the point of touch activated under the stylus.
-If the touch is working but the point of touch is not calibrated then invoke the configure procedure.
+If the touch is working but the point of touch is not calibrated or controlling the wrong screen then invoke the configure procedure.